bakpawel/weather-app/README.md

 ### Development server

-Clone this repo to your desktop and run `npm install` to install all dependencies.
+Clone this repo to your desktop and run `npm install` to install all dependencies and see how the code is structured.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Live demo soon!

 ## To-do